Chocolate Chip Cherry Bars

 You can doctor these up with white chocolate chips or coconut flakes, or add most any other type of fruit from peaches to blackberries, fresh or frozen; I’ve tried many combos of fresh, frozen, half-and-half, and things always work out with this blondie base.

-Note that baking times will vary based on the types of fruit used, whether the fruit is fresh or frozen, and the moisture content of the fruit; and how gooey you like your blondies.
+Note that baking times will vary based on the types of fruit used and the moisture content of the fruit; and how gooey you like your blondies.
 A toothpick inserted into the middle may not come out clean due to the chocolate chips or juicy fruit.
 So use your best judgement when taking these babies out of the oven!

 Lastly, you can freeze these bars for up to 3 months.
 Let them cool completely on your counter, then slice and store in a freezer bag or freezer-safe container.
 When you’re ready to enjoy them, either reheat them in the oven until the chocolate starts to get gooey, or set them on your counter to thaw.